usgs/nccv_code_examples/README.md

 multidimensional array with the size [49,4,12] and metadata for the size of the array at the beginning of the file.

-Flex binary data loading example
+Flex binary data loading example<br/>
 Example 4 reads the binary file exported in Example 3 and plots the seasonal cycle of maximum temperature from the ACCESS1-0 model for the four climatology periods.
 A utility is provided for parsing the binary files exported by IDL in